VoIcanis/S1MPL/README.md

 ├── savedata/
 ```

+---

 # 🛡️ Final Reminder

 Always back up your original saves before modifying anything!
-S1MPL will help make multiplayer easier — but your data is your responsibility.
+S1MPL makes multiplayer sharing easier — but your data is your responsibility.